 Photo Credit: Peter Togel

-The areas surrounding Farmers Cay are known to be home to majestic sea turtles and plentiful conches.
-You’ll find tours that allow you to swim amongst these marine turtles and later dine on decadent conch salad that has been locally prepared just for you.
+The areas surrounding Farmers Cay are known to be home to majestic sea turtles and plentiful conch.
+You’ll find tours that allow you to swim among these marine turtles and later dine on a decadent conch salad, locally prepared just for you.

 Coco Plum Beach’s Sand Dollars

 If you’re searching for sand dollars, you’ll find the shores of Coco Plum Beach ripe with them.
-The warm shallow waters attract these sea urchins along with starfish and beautiful conch shells.
+The warm, shallow waters attract these sea urchins, along with starfish and beautiful conch.
 During low tide, you can walk for miles along the sandbar, collecting treasures on your travels.

 Snorkeling the Reefs with Tropical Fish

 There are many places in the Exumas to snorkel and view sea life.
 Perhaps the most popular is Thunderball Grotto, which is just off the coast of Staniel Cay.
-Thunderball Grotto is a system of underwater caves where you can explore caves just like James Bond in his infamous 1963 file, “Thunderball.”
+Thunderball Grotto is a system of underwater caves where you can explore the turquoise waters just like James Bond in the 1963 film “Thunderball”.

 Stay in Staniel Cay and Swim with the Pigs